W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-\end{enumerate} \end{theorem} This specific formulation proves to be important especially in the context of the recent works studying the probabilistic definitions for Liouville and Toda CFTs.
+We refer to Theorem~\ref{thm:VOA_Proba} for a more detailed statement.
+This specific formulation proves to be important especially in the context of the recent probabilistic works on Liouville and Toda CFTs.
 Indeed one important application of this statement is the translation in a probabilistic language of the technique of \textit{Operator Product Expansions} (see Proposition~\ref{prop:ope_prob}), which is fundamental in the VOA approach and that allows to turn \textit{a priori} probabilistic computations into algebraic ones.
 More generally we expect to be able to use this approach to translate more directly statements coming from representation theory of the Virasoro and $W$-algebras into probabilistic constraints.

-Let us now illustrate this by studying some consequences of the above correspondence for free-field correlation functions associated to Toda CFTs.
-Namely, we now explain how it gives rise to \textit{Ward identities} satisfied by these objects and discuss to what extent it allows for a systematic study of Dotsenko-Fateev and Selberg integrals arising from the Mukhin-Varchenko conjecture.